NCAR/WRF_DOCKER/README_tutorial.md

      45888 -rwxr-xr-x 1 wrfuser wrf 46988104 Nov 30 21:08 main/wrf.exe
 ```

-   * cd to the WPS directory, build WPS
+2. Build the WPS, configure
+   * NOTE: select build option "1" (gfortran serial)
 ```
+    cd ../WPS
     ./configure
 ```

-     NOTE: select build option "1" (gfortran serial)
+3. Build the WPS, tweaks for the configure script
-     NOTE: edit the configure.wps, add "-lnetcdff" to the line that has "-lnetcdf", and the libraries have to be in the correct order
+   * NOTE: edit the configure.wps, add "-lnetcdff" to the line that has "-lnetcdf", and the libraries have to be in the correct order
-     Original line:
+   * Original line vs new line
 ```
                         -L$(NETCDF)/lib  -lnetcdf
 ```

-      New line:
 ```
                         -L$(NETCDF)/lib  -lnetcdff -lnetcdf
 ```
+4. Build the WPS, compile step
+   * NOTE: takes 15 s on my laptop
 ```
     ./compile >&! foo
 ```

-      NOTE: takes 15 s on my laptop
+5. Build the WPS, Hey! we have executables!
 ```
     ls -ls *.exe
     0 lrwxrwxrwx 1 wrfuser wrf 23 Nov 30 21:12 geogrid.exe -> geogrid/src/geogrid.exe
     0 lrwxrwxrwx 1 wrfuser wrf 23 Nov 30 21:12 metgrid.exe -> metgrid/src/metgrid.exe
     0 lrwxrwxrwx 1 wrfuser wrf 21 Nov 30 21:12 ungrib.exe -> ungrib/src/ungrib.exe
 ```

-3. Run WPS
+6. Run WPS
    * cd to the WPS directory (if you just built the code, you are THERE)
    * geogrid requires the namelist.wps to be modified for various size, geophysical siting, and the location of the GEOG data
      --> hold on the the original namelist for WPS
      * `cp namelist.wps namelist.wps.original`
         --> use the sample namelist provided inside the container
      * `cp /wrf/wrfinput/namelist.wps.docker namelist.wps`
      * `./geogrid.exe`
        NOTE: takes about 3 seconds